stjordanis/terra-docs-old/docs/node-ledger-nano-support.md

 ## Installation

-{% hint style="warning" %}
-To do this, it is preferable to use a brand new ledger device as there can be only one mnemonic per ledger device.
+> To do this, it is preferable to use a brand new ledger device as there can be only one mnemonic per ledger device.
+>

-If, however, you want to use a ledger that is already initialized with a seed, you can reset it by going in `Settings`>`Device`>`Reset All`.
+> If, however, you want to use a ledger that is already initialized with a seed, you can reset it by going in `Settings`>`Device`>`Reset All`.
+>

-**Please note that this will wipe out the seed currently stored on the device.**
+> **Please note that this will wipe out the seed currently stored on the device.**

-**If you have not properly secured the associated mnemonic, you could lose your funds!**
+> **If you have not properly secured the associated mnemonic, you could lose your funds!**
-{% endhint %}
+{warning}

 - Open the **Manager** in Ledger Live.